Approximate information maximization for bandit games: Conclusion

 \section{Conclusion}

-This paper introduces a new algorithm class, AIM, which leverages approximate information maximization of the whole bandit system to achieve optimal regret performances.
-This approach builds on the entropy of the posterior of the arms' maximal mean, from which we extract a simplified and analytical functional at the core of the decision schemes.
-It enables easily tunable and tractable algorithms, which we prove to be optimal in for two-armed Gaussian bandits.
-Numerical experiments for Bernoulli rewards with two or several arms emphasise robustness and efficiency of AIM.
-An additional strength of \algoname lies in its efficiency at short times and when the arms have close mean rewards.
-Further research should focus on adjusting the information maximization framework to more complex bandit settings, including many-armed bandits, linear bandits and thresholding bandits, where some wisely selected information measure can efficiently apprehend the arms' structure and correlations.
+This paper introduces a new algorithm class, Approximate Information Maximization (AIM), which leverages approximate information maximization of the whole bandit system to achieve optimal regret performances.
+This approach builds on the entropy of the posterior of the arms' maximal mean, from which we extract a simplified and analytical functional at the core of the decision scheme.
+It enables easily tunable and tractable algorithms, which we prove to be optimal for multi-armed Gaussian bandits.
+Numerical experiments for Bernoulli rewards with two or several arms emphasize the robustness and efficiency of AIM.
+An additional strength of \algoname lies in its efficiency at short times and when the arms have close mean rewards where it outperforms existing state-of-the art.
+Further research should focus on adjusting the information maximization framework to more complex bandit settings, including many-armed bandits, linear bandits and thresholding bandits, where appropriately selected information measures can efficiently apprehend the games' structure and correlations.